 This information is not to alarm or make anyone upset, but instead should be used for knowledge and information purposes.

-Take Away Points about Behavior of Child with Limited Vocabulary
+Take Away Points about Behavior of Child with a Limited Vocabulary

 Children will fight you on changes, initially.
+Oh, and babies cry.
 The important thing to remember is that YOU are the parent.
 YOU are the adult.
 You are stronger and wiser than a toddler.

 It’s very hard to hear them scream, but you need to stay strong and not give in.
 By giving in, you are only rewarding the behavior that you are trying to eliminate.

-If they do something positive (e.g., drink from the straw), reward them with praise and high fives.
+If they do a positive behavior (e.g., drink from the straw), reward them with praise and high fives.
 Kids love to know they are being good and will keep doing the behavior that you acknowledge positively.

 We are working hard to answer all of your questions, so keep asking away!